-Martin swears by the Pore Tightening Cooling Pads ($18) from Korean beauty shop The Face Shop, but any toner, micellar water, or light exfoliating pads will work.
-We recommend Orlane’s Brightening Micellar Water ($85) or Rodial’s Glamoxy 15% Fruit Acid Exfoliating Pads ($60).
+Martin swears by the Pore Tightening Cooling Pads from Korean beauty shop The Face Shop, but any toner, micellar water, or light exfoliating pads will work.
+We recommend Orlane Brightening Micellar Water ($85).

 Silicone is the ingredient that gives some of your makeup and skincare products that slippery, smooth-as-silk feel.
 Primers that contain silicone will “fill in” your pores and create a smooth canvas for your foundation, but make sure you’re applying them correctly—as in tapping, not rubbing.
 “Silicone can break up with too much rubbing or tugging, which will cause the product to roll and peel off the skin,” Martin says.
 “Tapping stabilizes the area.”
 He says you can do this with a small Beautyblender ($20) makeup sponge, or even just your ring finger.

 When it comes to covering pores, the key is to buff your foundation in a circular motion—Martin says this is a great technique to blur the appearance of larger pores.
-Use a large, fluffy brush with a slightly rounded head for best application; Martin says he swears by It Cosmetics’ Heavenly Luxe Complexion Perfection Brush #7 ($48); we also like Sigma’s Flat Kabuki Brush ($24) and Too Faced’s Mr. Right Perfect Powder Brush ($36).
+Use a large, fluffy brush with a slightly rounded head for best application; Martin says he swears by IT Cosmetics Heavenly Luxe Complexion Perfection Brush #7 ($48); we also like Sigma’s F80 Flat Kabuki Brush ($25) and Too Faced Mr. Right Perfect Powder Brush ($36).

 If you’re not one for primers, try to choose a glow-giving foundation that has blurring properties.
-Martin says he’s been obsessed with Dior’s newly reformulated Dior Diorskin Forever Foundation ($50), which is mattifying without being dulling, and also refines your pores over time.
-Some Byrdie favorites include Charlotte Tilbury Light Wonder Youth-Boosting Perfect Foundation ($45), L’Oréal Paris Visible Lift Blur Foundation ($14), and CoverFX Custom Cover Drops ($44), which you can mix with your moisturizer or primer.
+Martin says he’s been obsessed with Dior’s newly reformulated Dior Diorskin Forever Skin Glow Foundation ($52); it's mattifying without being dulling, and also refines your pores over time.
+Some Byrdie favorites include Charlotte Tilbury Light Wonder Youth-Boosting Perfect Foundation ($46), L’Oréal Paris Visible Lift Blur Foundation ($8), and CoverFX Custom Cover Drops ($29), which you can mix with your moisturizer or primer.

 A sheer wash of powder will finish off your newly poreless complexion—just avoid HD powders if you’re going to be photographed or in a well-lit place.
 Why?
 They can reflect light, especially with flash used in a dark room.
-Stick to translucent formulas, like W3ll People’s Bio Brightener Invisible Powder ($24), which has subtle radiance-boosting properties and gives you a soft-focus finish.
+Stick to translucent formulas, like W3ll People’s Bio Brightener Invisible Powder ($22); it has subtle radiance-boosting properties and gives you a soft-focus finish.